 Reception and legacy

 Many of the original critics did not embrace Leone’s westerns, accusing them of being extremely immoral and violent, but critical opinion has since changed.
 Leone’s western classics from the sixties are now considered as some of the most influential films ever made.
-Celebrated film maker Quentin Tarantino adopts so much of Leone’s style in all his work and regularly cites him as an inspiration.
+Celebrated filmmaker Quentin Tarantino adopts so much of Leone’s style in all his work and regularly cites him as an inspiration.

 But For a Few Dollars More is more unique than its predecessor because it is not an adaptation and contains an original screenplay by Luciano Vincenzoni and Sergio Leone (with Sergio Donati).
-Lauded Japanese director Akira Kurosawa had won a lawsuit against Leone for breach of copyright for A Fistful of Dollars, so this sequel shows a development of Leone’s cinematic style without standing on the shoulders of any other classic.
+Lauded Japanese director Akira Kurosawa had won a lawsuit against Leone for breach of copyright for A Fistful of Dollars, so this sequel shows the development of Leone’s cinematic style without standing on the shoulders of any other classic.

 For a Few Dollars More is also more elegant and entertaining than its predecessor, and genuinely exciting.
 It is arguably the definite Spaghetti western and quite possibly Sergio Leone’s greatest triumph.